SSWConsulting/SSW.Rules.Content/rules/tell-chatgpt-to-ask-questions/rule.md

 :::

 By encouraging ChatGPT to request more context when necessary, you can ensure that the model generates more accurate and helpful responses tailored to your specific needs.

-**Pro tip:** If you’re feeling lazy or short for time, you can even get it to only ask you multiple choice questions.